Stop Silent Treatment

 Step 1: Examine Your Side of the Street

-A great question to ask yourself is, “What can I see on my side of the street that contributed to this cold war?”
+But to break the ice, a great question to ask yourself is, “What can I see on my side of the street that contributed to this cold war?”

 You then have the key to the door you’ve been pounding on.
 When someone doesn’t want to talk to me, it’s usually because I’ve said too much or said it too forcefully.

 I failed to listen and understand first, or else I got very attached to my view of things.
 In other words, I was disrespectful.